Get advice and support if you are concerned on the level of alcohol you or a loved one is drinking.

 The more you drink, the higher the risks will be.

-It’s for anyone over the age of 18.
+The service is for anyone over the age of 18.

-How the Alcohol Screening and Intervention Service works
+How the Alcohol Screening and Intervention Service works:

 Step 1: Pop into your local branch of Whitworth and ask for advice

 If you believe you are drinking too much or you would like support to cut down, just pop into your local Whitworth pharmacy and ask for advice.
 We’ll be happy to help.
-(Note that in certain circumstances, we might notice you are exceeding the recommended weekly limit and offer extra help.)
+(Note that in certain circumstances, we might notice you are exceeding the recommended weekly limit and offer extra help)

 Step 2: Assessment